Welcoming our New Starts

 I have a bachelor’s degree in Power Engineering from the University of Brasília in Brazil, and I did my master’s degree in Space Technologies at Beihang University (北京航空航天大学) in Beijing – China.
 My thesis was focused on Modelling and Testing of Micro-Satellite’s Electrical Power Subsystems.

-My job comprises the preparation, execution, and analysis of satellite integration, testing, verification, and validation.
-Meaning that on a day-to-day basis I am writing tests and integration procedures, as well as assembling, and testing satellites in the cleanroom.
+My job comprises the preparation, execution and analysis of satellite’s integration, testing, verification, and validation.
+Meaning that in a day-to-day basis I am writing tests and integration procedures, as well was assembling, and testing satellites in the cleanroom.
 My job goal is to deliver the satellite as a final product, tested and validated against the design requirements.

 After spending approx. three work weeks at AAC my first impression is a very nice work environment with a skilled and enthusiastic crew, and an up-and-coming space actor to be counted with.

-Also – some traces of that space-nerdishness that makes everyday life so much more fun!
+Also – some traces of that space-nerdishness that makes the everyday life so much more fun!

 I have been fascinated with space for as long as I can remember so a degree in Physics and a career in the space industry makes perfect sense to a ten-year-old me.
 It’s the twenty years of industrial experience that makes my background more rounded.